bfdes/bfdes.in/README.md

 Run the following commands to format and test code:

 ```
-npm run format
+bun format
-npm test
+bun test
 ```

 [GitHub Actions](https://github.com/bfdes/bfdes.in/actions) will run tests for every code push.

 ## Deployment

-The output of `npm run build:site` can be
+The output of `bun run publish` can be

 1. served by a web server such as [NGINX](https://www.nginx.com/), or
 2. hosted by a platform like [GitHub Pages](https://pages.github.com/).